meryemberradauwo/RamanMatch/README.md

 # INSTRUCTIONS
 Windows: Download .exe file or run the python code (GUI) on your preferred platform.

 MacOS/Linus: Download the python code (GUI) on your preferred platform.
+Run the database codes first.

 For any questions of inquiries, please contact Meryem Berrada at berrada@hawaii.edu

+# UPDATES
+July 31, 2024: Databases updated to include all of the RRUFF files.
+Previously, the code only gathered the "excellent" and "fair" files.